 Tornadoes Cause Damage, Close Roads in Central, Northern Illinois

-Mitchell said the tornadoes touched down in a six-county area covering hundreds of square miles of central and northern Illinois.
+Mitchell said tornadoes touched down in a six-county area covering hundreds of square miles of central and northern Illinois.

 ``We do have some overturned vehicles, trees down, lines down,″ in all of the counties, he said.